Sandy Becker: Later years and death

 "I never treated them as though they were in swaddling clothes," Becker said many years later of his young viewers.
 "Most kid shows regard young viewers as babies.
 I wanted to treat them as their parents might if they were on TV."

-In April 1996, seven weeks past his 74th birthday, Becker died following a heart attack at his home in the Long Island hamlet of Remsenburg.
+On April 9, 1996, Becker died following a heart attack at his home in the Long Island hamlet of Remsenburg.

 Personal life

 In 1942, when he was 20 years old, Sandy Becker was working as an announcer at North Carolina AM radio station WBT in Charlotte.
 He met Charlotte native Ruth Venable when she visited the station and married her on July 20.
 The following year, Becker returned with his wife to New York where they became the parents of Joyce, Curtis, and Annelle.
 He was survived by his second wife, Cherie, whom he married in 1980, and his three children.